 It took a long time, months actually.
 She started to recognize me, first smiling back, and finally she interacted with me in a friendly way the last time I was there.
 I’m not sure that counted as random in the end, but it was motivation for me to think more about random acts of kindness rather than just focusing on my own doings when I am out and about.

-One of my favorites is to smile directly at little ones trapped in shopping carts while parents are "absently" on their cell, etc. Poor little things, waiting, tired, but worst of all, pitifully lonely.
-Seeing their eyes light up when this Grandmama winks or waves at them in passing is well worth the few seconds it takes to focus on them.
+One of my favorite methods is to smile directly at little ones trapped in shopping carts while parents are absently on their cell phones.
+Poor little things, waiting, tired, but worst of all, pitifully lonely.
+Seeing their eyes light up when this grandmama winks or waves at them in passing is well worth the few seconds it takes to focus on them.
 They nearly always brighten up and sometimes respond shyly or playfully.
-So cute that I can’t help but smile even more.
+They are so cute that I can’t help but smile even more.

-On top of that, an added benefit (that really is the most important one, if it happens) is that the commotion often causes the parents to focus on their little ones.
+On top of that, an added benefit (that really is the most important one if it happens) is that the commotion often causes the parents to focus on their little ones.
 They see me smile and they smile at their child.
-A good thing indeed, and if I am kind to the little ones I can sometimes make that happen.
+A good thing indeed.
+That if I am kind to the little ones I can sometimes make that happen is amazing.
 It's a wonderful thing to be a part of that!

 On the other end of the spectrum, I am forced to visit a sad nursing home each week.
 It’s all out of my control and I do not like seeing what I see there.
 However, as I am able I try to just speak to the folks trapped there.

 Whatever the reason for them being there–sometimes it’s their own lifestyle that put them there, sometimes it’s just because we live in a fallen world and health issues are out of our control, and sometimes it’s neglect by family members (very interesting to start seeing each situation for what it really is)–but whatever the reason, why not brighten their day with a kind hello that isn't rushed by them so fast they miss it?

 In the Home